 The design and general arrangement of the exterior of a structure open to view from a public street, public sidewalk, or public park way, public property or any part of any public building, including the kind and texture of building materials and number, proportion, type and spacing of windows, doors, walls, roofs, murals, projections and signs.
-This term shall also include all earthworks, sidewalks, driveways, fences, trees, landscaping and other site features visible from a public way, public property or any part of any public building.
+This term shall also include all earthworks, sidewalks, driveways, fences, trees, landscaping and other site features visible from a public street way, public sidewalk property or any public park, part of any public building. that are specifically identified as a contributing historic element on the Historic Resource Inventory Form.